MSc Wild Animal Biology

 You will benefit from working and studying alongside veterinary graduates taking the MSc in Wild Animal Health as well as learning from internationally renowned experts in their field.

-The programme is completed over one year full-time study and consists of three levels:
+The MSc in Wild Animal Biology is completed over one year of full-time study.

-To confirm the exact start date please email: email@example.com.
+To enquire about the exact start date please email email@example.com.

 What will I learn?

 During the programme you will acquire:

 - A critical awareness of current problems in wildlife disease with implications for wildlife conservation and welfare·

 - A new insight into veterinary interventions for the management of captive and free-living wild animals·